Pivot to the only people that matter for your breakthrough product or service.

 The Gateway Adapter LLC Innovation Framework transforms these key traits into filters to both identify and engage Gateway Adopters in your market and exclude the rest.

-The Gateway Adopter LLC Innovation framework has battle-tested tools, templates and methodologies to quickly harness your team’s expertise and apply in three customer/market focused areas.
+The Gateway Adopter LLC Innovation framework has battle-tested tools, templates, and methodologies to quickly harness your team’s expertise and apply it in three customer/market-focused areas.

 With this new methodology, you can create a vision for your offering that is compelling to the Gateway Adopters in your market in days, not weeks.